 |none||Redirected to HTTPS||Accepted||Accepted||Accepted|

 For information how to configure the child to use TLS, check securing the communication in the streaming documentation.
 There you will find additional details on the expected behavior for client and server nodes, when their respective TLS options are enabled.

 When we define the use of SSL in a Netdata agent for different ports, Netdata will apply the behavior specified on each port.
 For example, using the configuration line below:

 - Force all HTTP requests to the default port to be redirected to HTTPS (same port).

-- Refuse unencrypted streaming connections from slaves on the default port.
+- Refuse unencrypted streaming connections from child nodes on the default port.

 - Allow both HTTP and HTTPS requests to port 20000 for

 - Force HTTP requests to port 20001 to be redirected to HTTPS (same port).
 Only allow requests for the dashboard, the read API and the registry on port 20001.